Fallen (2016 film): Development

-Walt Disney Pictures initially purchased rights to the series, excluing Unforgiven.
+Walt Disney Pictures initially purchased rights to the series, excluding Unforgiven.
 By mid-2013, Disney withdrew from the project, leaving all production to Lotus Entertainment.

 Pre-production

-Pre-production began in September 2013, while filimg began in February 2014 in Budapest, Hungary.
+Pre-production began in September 2013, while filming began in February 2014 in Budapest, Hungary.
 Production was completed in April 2016, but the film was two years in pre-production.
 Origo Film Group studios in Budapest were chosen for the film's production, work on the "angels" flight scenes and the construction of exterior areas.

 Casting

 On August 16, 2013, two main characters were announced by writer Lauren Kate on their website.
 Addison Timlin was cast as Lucinda "Luce" Price and Jeremy Irvine would play Daniel Grigori.
 On September 25, 2013 it was officially announced that Harrison Gilbertson would play Cameron "Cam" Briel, the third main character.
 On January 19, 2014 it was officially that Sianoa Smit-McPhee would play "Molly", the antagonist.